Surviving Mars

 Surviving Mars is a city building survival video game initially developed by the Bulgarian studio Haemimont Games, and later by Abstraction Games, and published by Paradox Interactive.
 It was released on Microsoft Windows, macOS, Linux, PlayStation 4 and Xbox One on March 15, 2018.
 The player serves as an overseer who must build a colony on Mars and ensure the survival of the colonists.
-A spiritual successor, Surviving the Aftermath, was released in 2021.
+Two spiritual successors, Surviving the Aftermath and Surviving the Abyss, were released in 2019 and 2022.
+A spin-off, Surviving Mars: Pioneer, and a remaster, Surviving Mars: Relaunched, was also announced in 2025.